coreinfrastructure/best-practices-badge/doc/security.md

 the problems from memory-unsafe languages.
 See the section below on supply chain (reuse) for more.

-Availability is, as always, especially challenging;
+Availability is, as always, especially challenging.
-the design scales.
+Our primary appraoch is to ensure that the design scales.
 As a Ruby on Rails application, it is designed so each request can be processed separately on separate processes.
 We use the 'puma' web server to serve multiple processes